 1. Dependence on the Environment

-To get essential resources, humans depend on the environment for survival (e.g. air, water, food, shelter).
+To get essential resources, humans depend on the environment for survival (e.g. air, water, food, and shelter).
 Humans cannot survive without some form of interaction with the environment.

 2. Modification of the Environment